 Authors who prophesied the death of email didn’t foresee that email evolves, although not necessarily the email clients — many of them still look and work as they did two decades ago.
 (Gmail is an exception for implementing interesting features such as the unsend button and automatic image loading.)

 It is consumers who have changed the way they use email.
 They read emails both on desktop computers and on mobile devices when they’re on the go.
-In fact, 54% of all emails are read on mobile devices, according to current a study by Litmus.

 For this reason, marketers have shifted toward mobile-responsive design.
 And not only for websites and landing pages but also for emails, a natural development due to changes in how readers interact on mobile compared to on desktop computers.